 Interest on debt secured by a mortgage on real property or on interests in real property, including, for this purpose, market discount, original issue discount, discount points, prepayment penalties, loan assumption fees, and late payment charges that are not compensation for services, generally is qualifying income for purposes of the 75% gross income test.
-However, if a loan is secured by real property and other property and the highest principal amount of a loan outstanding during a taxable year exceeds the fair market value of the real property securing the loan as of the date the REIT agreed to originate or acquire the loan, a portion of the interest income from such loan will not be qualifying income for purposes of the 95% gross income test.
+However, if a loan is secured by real property and other property and the highest principal amount of a loan outstanding during a taxable year exceeds the fair market value of the real property securing the loan as of the date the REIT agreed to originate or acquire the loan, a portion of the interest income from such loan will not be qualifying income for purposes of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
-The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
-The portion of the interest income that will not be qualifying income for purposes of the 75% gross of the 75% gross income test.
 The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test.
-The portion of the loan that is not secured by real property - that is, the amount by which the loan exceeds the value of the real estate that is security for the loan.
+The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test.
+The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test.
+The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test.
+The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test.